dcrull/PUI2015_dcrull/HW5/README.md

 Unfortunately, as a part-time student, my time is severely limited (I have only evenings a few nights a week to work on homework).
 As such, I was unable to spend sufficient time on this assignment.
 Ive uploaded a notebook, but it is not complete.

 A note on homework:
 I'm generally comfortable with the workload, but for time-management purposes need closer to a full week for each assignment to properly get deep.
+Especially until I get a better handle on the data-wrangling.